Arrested for Assault? Get Phoenix Assault Attorney Ulises Ferragut

 To get a free consultation with Mr. Ferragut, just call us today at 602-324-5300.
 We can help you uncover the circumstances in your case that can provide the best defense for you so you can get the best possible outcome.

-In Arizona, assault can be charged as a misdemeanor or a felony depending on the specific facts and circumstances.
+In Arizona, assault can be charged as a misdemeanor or a felony.
+Which one is charged depends upon the specific facts and circumstances of the charges.
 The criminal offense of assault is classified into two distinct types of offenses under Arizona law:

 Each of these types of assault can carry several potential types of penalties.
 They can range from probation and counseling to imprisonment and substantial fines.